-The workload of the Detention Facility has also risen over the last ten years.
-The number of persons arrested and booked into the jail significantly increased over the last several years.
+The workload of the Detention Facility has also risen over the last several years.
+The number of persons arrested and booked into the jail have increased since 2001.
 These increases have driven the inmate population to record levels.

 Jail Population